 This Practice Note covers the main benefits and provisions of the ESPS at a scheme-wide level.
 The particular Group schedule will need to be considered to establish the benefits provided by each Group.
 Most Groups have improved benefits substantially since privatisation in 1990.

-Principal Employer—there is no ESPS-wide Principal Employer, as each Principal Employer has that role in relation
+Principal Employer—there is no ESPS-wide Principal Employer, as each Principal Employer has that role in relation to a Group.
+One of its key

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.